 Leaving New Zealand

-Maritime NZ also require an inspection safety certificate from Yachting NZ (search Safety Inspections), if your craft is registered in NZ.
+Maritime NZ also require an inspection safety certificate from Yachting NZ (search Safety Inspections), if your craft is registered in New Zealand.

 Ensure you have passports for every person leaving on the craft, and a recent photograph of the craft which can be used for identifying it.

-When we have approved your clearance, you must leave immediately and directly, or you risk a fine or prosecution.
+When we have approved your clearance, you must depart immediately and must not go to any other place within New Zealand or you risk a fine or prosecution.

 The only exceptions are in an emergency, or with our permission.
-Contact us on immediately:
+Contact us immediately on: